 All controls should be supported by increased visible monitoring and its enforcement by management.
 It is strongly recommended that there should be visible marshalling by dedicated staff at all points and in particular where staff may congregate or at ‘pinch’ points where people flow into and out of the building or site.

 You should conduct regular and appropriate reviews including seeking feedback from staff to identify areas for improvement and to guide individuals not following best practice.

 COVID-19 is a new risk that must be incorporated into workplace risk assessments.
 Employers must therefore carry out a COVID-19 risk assessment if they have not already done so.
 This will enable employers to mitigate and manage the potential risks posed by COVID-19 for their employees and their businesses.
 The Health and Safety Executive has published guidance to help employers conduct a COVID-19 risk assessment.

 It is vital that employers play their part by:

 Failure to complete a risk assessment which takes account of COVID-19, or completing a risk assessment but failing to put in place sufficient measures to manage the risk of COVID-19, could constitute a breach of health and safety law.
 The actions the enforcing authority can take include the provision of specific advice to employers to support them to achieve the required standard, through to issuing enforcement notices to help secure improvements.
-Serious breaches and failure to comply with enforcement notices can constitute a criminal offence, with serious fines and even imprisonment for up to 2 years.
-There is also a wider system of enforcement, which includes specific obligations and conditions for licensed premises.
+Serious breaches and failure to comply with enforcement notices can constitute a criminal offence, with significant fines and even imprisonment for up to 2 years.
+There is also a wider system of enforcement which includes specific obligations and conditions for licensed premises.